ierolsen/Trex-Game-with-CNN/README.md

 ---

 # 2) Train a CNN Model
 In this content, I will train a CNN model using the data I got.
 The model will predict **keyboard actions** according to images.
-For example if model recognises a cactus, the action will be **"UP"**, or if model recognises a bird, the action will be **"DOWN"** or **"UP"**.
+For example, if the model recognizes a cactus, the action will be **"UP"**, or if the model recognizes a bird, the action will be **"DOWN"** or **"UP"**.
 In order to take place that, first I start with that import libraries.
 ```python
 import glob
 import os